ABATEMENT

 OR

-A tincture, gold or yellow.
+A metal, gold or yellow.

 Often capitalized in English.